February 24th, 2023

-Perhaps it is the picturesque rivers or the rolling mountain ranges that makes the North Georgia region one of the most loved fishing locations in the Southeast.
+Perhaps it is the picturesque rivers or the rolling mountain ranges that make the North Georgia region one of the most loved fishing locations in the Southeast.
 Whether you’re interested in fly fishing on one of the many beautiful white water rivers, or lake fishing out of a boat, you’re sure to be satisfied with fishing in North Georgia.
 There are creeks and put-ins all over the region with treasure troves of bass and trout.
 The area is a destination for anglers within driving distance, and here’s a list of a few places to try for yourself:

 Located in the East TN region, stretching down into Georgia, the Ocoee (Toccoa) River offers some beautiful sights, great white water rafting, and fantastic fishing.
 Anglers often catch Brown and Rainbow Trout, Largemouth, and Perch.
 Many choose to fly fish, but this is certainly not the only way to be successful.